nrejai/lab0/index.md

 <!-- external link -->

 - My interests have always been in performing arts since before I can remember.
 In the realm of music and arts, my most consistent hobbies have been singing and dancing.
 I was in multiple competition groups high school.
 Now I continue with my passion in music through pursuing a cappella group UCSD.
 I am in a group called the [Tritones](https://www.tritones.ucsd.edu) and this year I am the performance director.
 I look forward to competing at ICCA competitions either this year or next year!
 - Another interest of mine is traveling!
-I have traveled with my family a lot, from roadtriping across Oregon to see waterfalls to going to Majorca for the beaches.
+I have traveled with my family a lot, from roadtriping across Oregon to see waterfalls to traveling across seas.
 I am so grateful to have been able to experience these places with my family, and hope to continue this passtime in the future as well.

 #### Programming